dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 ### (Robustness of Culture, Preservation of Authenticity, etc)

-All knowledge and information is will degrade over time.
+All knowledge and information will degrade over time.
 Most worldly knowledge is nothing without a mind to host it.
 Therefore, if the system of developing/spreading knowledge doesn't include a system of perpetuating its distribution, then it will be impermanent.
 The system